actuarialsociety/ds-training/README.md

 # `ds-training` 📓
-> *A  collection of open source training material to upskill in data science*
+> *A collection of open source training material for actuaries (or anyone) to up-skill in data science*

 ## AI Coding Assistants
 - [GitHub Copilot](./GitHub%20Copilot.md)